 It is important to remember that a fraction of your followers see what you post at any given time.
 That is unless you pay for ads.
 Facebook constantly pushes for you to take out paid ads and when you do one of the audience options is … the people who are already following your page.
 Excuse me?
 Shouldn’t they see your posts automatically?
 In theory yes, but it is not how it works in practice.
 I estimate only ten per cent of my followers see my posts without any further promotion.
 It is what it is.

-I recently spent $10 on a one week promotion to see how it worked.
+I pent $10 on a one week promotion to see how it worked.
 I did get a final reach figure of 1,046, with 573 people actually watching the little promotional video and two link clicks.
 No sales but then I was experimenting – a sale would have been nice of course.
 Would I do it again?
-Yes, if I had something to promote that was eye catching, or if I was running a limited time or special promotion.
+Yes, I might consider it if a particular opportunity arose.
 But I think as an approach to attract new people there are better ways.

 So what else can Facebook offer to help with marketing art?
 Actually quite a bit.